 Spinetail mobula Facts

 - This majestic denizen of the marine waters of the world remains best known by the common name of the Spinetail mobula.
-Yet the fish has other titles, too.
+Yet the fish has several other titles it’s known by, too.
 They include such intriguing monikers as the Japanese mobula ray and the spinetail devil ray.

-- Inside of the scientific community, however, it’s generally somewhat better known by its technical title.
-Thankfully, that’s a relatively simple term for the layperson to pronounce.
-That’s because the pecies holds the official name of Mobula japanica.
+- Inside of the scientific community, however, it’s generally somewhat better known by its purely technical title.
+Thankfully, that’s currently a relatively simple term for the layperson to pronounce.
+That’s because the amazing species holds the official name of Mobula japanica.

 - Fortunately, the impressive Spinetail mobula possesses a population base that’s both stable and sufficient.
 That pleasant situation seems to also hold true throughout the entirety of its range.
-The IUCN thus currently lists it as Least Concern on its Red List.
+The IUCN thus currently lists it as Least Concern on its Red List of Threatened Species.

-- The remarkable animal nevertheless faces several potential threats to its continued existence.
+- The remarkable animal nevertheless faces several potential threats to its continued existence as a species, at least.
 Like many creatures, most of these stem from the actions of mankind.
 They include accidental bycatch, habitat degradation, and the effects of climate change.

 Related Articles